-- The owner’s reasonable attorney’s fees;
+- The owner’s reasonable attorney’s fees; AND

-- Reasonable costs incurred by the owner to challenge the validity of the lien;
+- Reasonable costs incurred by the owner to challenge the validity of the lien; AND

-- Liquidated damages in an amount equal to ten percent (10%) of the fair market value of the property not to exceed one hundred thousand dollars ($100,000); and
+- Liquidated damages in an amount equal to ten percent (10%) of the fair market value of the property not to exceed one hundred thousand dollars ($100,000); AND

 - Any actual damages incurred by the owner.

-What’s significant about this statute is all the punishments it creates for a party losing a lien dispute.
+What’s significant about this statute is all the punishments it awards a party losing a lien dispute.
 It creates a statutory basis for attorneys fees (remember, Tennessee is an “American Rule” state) and also creates a statutory basis for pretty hefty liquidated damages (remember, Tennessee courts don’t favor liquidated damages provisions).